yuan-pu/yuan-pu_academicPages/_pages/cv.md

 <style>
-    /* Container for the iframe to manage responsive behavior */ .pdf-wrapper {
+    /* Container for the object to manage responsive behavior */ .pdf-wrapper {
         position: relative;
         width: 100%; /* Full width of the section/container */